MatteoFrascarelli/rosbot_humble/README.md

 262    ros-humble-rqt-tf-tree \
 263    gedit
 ```
- and then if you run in your local PC `build_sim.sh` and then you enter in the container gedit should be installed forever.
+Then, if you run in your local PC `build_sim.sh` and then you enter in the container with `./go_sim.sh`, gedit should be installed forever.

 ## How to develop code